TeamSOBITS/.github/profile/README.md

 				<li><a href="https://instagram.com/sobits_soka">Instagram</a></li>
 			</ul>
 		</li>
 		<li>WE ARE OPEN-SOURCING!
-Help us to create a better society with the help of robotics.</li>
+Help us to create a better society with the power of robotics.</li>
 	</ul>
 </details>